ehudahan/EasyMap/README.md

 # EasyMap user manual #
 EasyMap is an interactive web tool for evaluating and comparing associations of clinical variables and microbiome composition.

-[EasyMap](https://ehudahan.shinyapps.io/easymap), an interactive online tool allowing for \
+[EasyMap](https://yassour.rcs.huji.ac.il/EasyMap/), an interactive online tool allowing for \
 (1) running multiple multivariate linear regression models, on the same features and metadata; \
 (2) visualizing the associations between microbial features and clinical metadata found in each model; \
 (3) comparing across the various models to identify the critical metadata variables and select the optimal model.

+EasyMap is availible for free here: [https://yassour.rcs.huji.ac.il/EasyMap/](https://yassour.rcs.huji.ac.il/EasyMap/).

 When you use EasyMap, cite our manuscript:
 Ehud Dahan,Victoria M. Martin, Moran Yassour (2022).
 [EasyMap - An interactive web tool for evaluating and comparing associations of clinical variables and microbiome composition](???).
 Frontiers, ???